Yellows are symbolic of energy, happiness, creativity, and enthusiasm.

 Using lighter yellows would be a great option too.
 Keep a note of that!

-In the case of trims and moldings, choose a warm and crisp off-white such as SW Alabaster or SW West highland White.
+In the case of trims and moldings, choose a warm off-white such as SW Alabaster or the more crisp SW West highland White.

 Sherwin Williams Banana Cream Vs. Similar Colors